Restream/reindexer-py/README.md

     index (string): Field name used in condition clause condition (:enum:`CondType`): Type of condition
     keys (Union[None, simple_types, list[simple_types]]):
         Value of index to be compared with.
-For composite indexes keys must be list, with value of each subindex
+For composite indexes keys must be list, with value of each sub-index

 #### Returns:
     (:obj:`Query`): Query object for further customizations